Editor’s note: This interview with Viktor Farcic was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 Merge requests (MRs) allow for teams to work together through reviews and comments.
 This is also where approvals can take place.
 GitOps leverages upon MRs for code reviews, while also functioning as an audit log where all assignees and reviewers are indicated.

-To automate updates on infrastructure, GitOps utilizes a Git workflow with a CI/CD pipeline enacting the change when a new code is merged.
+To automate updates on infrastructure, GitOps utilises a Git workflow with a CI/CD pipeline enacting the change when a new code is merged.
 GitOps automation also overwrites any configuration drift, manual changes, and/or errors, ensuring that the environment converges on the state as defined in Git.

 While, as mentioned, the concept of continuously monitoring changes within a repository isn’t new, Farcic has observed some movement within the industry which may indicate the direction that GitOps is headed to.